 - If the scheduled event does not have an intermission, sales and service of Alcohol must cease not less than 45 minutes prior to the end of the scheduled completion time.

 - For private events, “last call” will be made 30 minutes prior to the scheduled end of the event.
 Alcohol service must end five minutes after the “last call” announcement takes place.

 All servers and bartenders, whether provided by University Catering, Approved Campus Vendors, or other vendors and caterers, must meet all legally mandated training standards, including but not limited to BASSET, prior to beginning work.

 The Beverage Administrator designates Approved Venues based on consideration of: (1) whether the physical setting is conducive to the control of the sale or service of Alcohol; (2) whether the nature of the events or activities that take place in the venue are compatible with the sale or service of Alcohol; and (3) whether ingress and egress of guests at the venue can be controlled.
 The Beverage Administrator, a representative of the Division of Public Safety, and the unit’s facility manager will review the venue applying the above criteria.
 Even in the case of an Approved Venue, the event itself must be approved through submission of the Request for Approval.
 The following locations are Approved Venues:

 - Allerton Park and Retreat Center

 - Bevier Hall

 - I-Hotel Conference Center

 - Willard Airport

-For the sale of alcohol at any other venue, the event and the venue must be approved through the Alcohol Approval Form and the alcohol must be sold by an approved caterer who possesses the appropriate liquor license.
+For the proposed sale or service of Alcohol at any other venue, both the event and the venue must be approved through submission of the Request for Approval.